The Chapel Hill Arts & Crafts Show was organized 43 years ago by the United Methodist Women of Chapel Hill UMC in Sodus

 • An opportunity for members of Chapel Hill to work together and to grow in faith.

 Sherry Burtchett served as Chairperson until 1997.
 Lenora Cuthbert was Chairperson from 1998-2001, when Isla Case was named Administrative Chairperson.
 Lenora continued as Exhibitor Chairperson until 2013.
 In 2006, Deb Cuthbert became Exhibitor Co Chair with Lenora, and in 2013, Margie Krieger joined them, allowing Lenora to assume the role of Exhibitor Advisor in 2014.
 Ken Krieger was named Logistics Chairperson in 2013 also.
-Lori Bennett was named Exhibitor Co Chair in 2016 and Marcia Hall was named Volunteer Coordinator in 2017.
+Lori Bennett was named Exhibitor Co Chair in 2016 and Marcia Allen was named Volunteer Coordinator in 2017.
 Barb Johns has assumed the Administrative Chair position since 2011.

 1979 – 1983 Fellowship Hall, Chapel Hill UMC, Sodus, MI – 50 Exhibitors Attendance in hundreds